Attorney for Disqualification of Trial Judge in Tampa, Florida

 Brancato Law Firm, P.A.

-Florida law outlines specific circumstances under which a judge may be disqualified under Rule 2.330 of the Florida Rules of General Practice and Judicial Administration and Section 38.10, Florida Statutes.
-A judge can be removed if their impartiality is in question due to the following reasons:
+Under Rule 2.330 of the Florida Rules of General Practice and Judicial Administration and Section 38.10, Florida Statutes, a judge must step aside if their impartiality might reasonably be questioned.
+Common grounds include:

-• Has a financial interest in the case,
+• The judge, spouse, or close relative has a financial interest in the outcome.

-• The judge previously served as a lawyer or lower court judge in the case.
+• The judge previously served as a prosecutor, defense lawyer, or lower-court judge in the same case.

 • The judge has personal knowledge or bias concerning disputed facts.

-A judge doesn’t have to explicitly show bias for a motion to be successful.
-The test is whether a reasonable person, under the facts alleged, would fear they will not receive a fair trial.
-This is an objective standard.
-Foy v.
+A motion to disqualify does not require proof of open hostility or bias.
+The question is whether a reasonable person would fear they cannot receive a fair trial.
+See Foy v.
 State, 818 So.
 2d 704 (Fla.
 5th DCA 2002).
-Florida courts have ruled that even the appearance of bias can be enough to justify disqualification.
+Even the appearance of bias can be enough for disqualification.
 See Rogers v.
 State, 630 So.
 2d 513 (Fla.
 1994); Hewitt v.
 State, 839 So.
 2d 763 (Fla.
 4th DCA 2003).
-An experienced Tampa attorney will explain in the motion why your fear is objectively reasonable.
+A well-written motion will objectively explain why this fear is reasonable.

-Once filed, the judge has 30 days to rule on the motion.
-If they fail to respond within this time, the motion is automatically granted, and a new judge is assigned through a blind rotation process overseen by the Clerk of Court in Hillsborough County.
+If a judge fails to rule within 30 days, the motion is automatically granted, and the case is reassigned through the blind rotation process used by the Clerk of Court in Hillsborough County.

 Real Cases Where Judges Were Disqualified